IMG_2245.jpg

 Browse my antique and vintage photograph collection: Petticoat Thievery.

-My creative projects are often informed by my education and my training as an educator and researcher.
-Happily post-academic, I have worked as a university and college educator in fashion design and merchandising.
+My creative projects are informed by my special interests, my experience as a late-diagnosed autistic adult, and my training as an educator and researcher.
+Happily post-academic, I worked for many years as a university and college educator in fashion design and merchandising.
 Building (on) my academic portfolio, I worked as an assistant retail buyer, museum collections assistant (dress and textiles), sewn products manufacturing production assistant, and retail store associate in apparel, fabrics, and needle arts.

 My educational accomplishments include: